Hammer and Anvil: Toward a Theory of Backdoors in Federated Learning: Background

 \subsection{Backdoor Attacks}

-Backdoor attacks embed hidden malicious behaviors within machine learning models during training \cite{gu2019badnets}.
-The attacker's goal is to modify the model training such that the resulting model behaves normally on clean inputs but produces malicious outputs when triggered.
-The trigger can be inserted into the training data using a pattern \cite{gu2019badnets}.
-Backdoor attacks can be categorized as artificial or semantic \cite{nguyen2024backdoor}.\\ \textbf{Artificial Backdoors:} Triggers are artificially added, typically as a distinct pattern or patch.\\ \textbf{Semantic Backdoors:} Triggers exploit natural features of inputs, associating specific inherent characteristics with malicious behavior.
+Backdoor attacks embed hidden attacker-controlled behaviors within machine learning models during training \cite{gu2019badnets}.
+Specifically, the attacker aims to alter the model's training such that the resulting model behaves normally on benign inputs but produces attacker-controlled outputs when triggered.
+To trigger the attacker-controlled behavior, the attacker can insert or exploit a pattern in the training data \cite{gu2019badnets}, which will be learned by the victim model.
+Depending on the type of trigger, backdoor attacks can be categorized as artificial or semantic \cite{nguyen2024backdoor}.\\ \textbf{Artificial Backdoors:} The triggers are artificially added, typically as a distinct pattern or patch (e.g., a white square in the corner of the image).\\ \textbf{Semantic Backdoors:} The triggers exploit natural features of inputs, associating specific features with attacker-controlled behavior (e.g., green cars).

-Backdoor attacks can be represented as a multi-objective optimization problem, where the attacker is trying to optimize the model's behavior on both clean and malicious inputs.
-For a dataset $d$ of input-label pairs drawn from a benign distribution $D$ and a backdoor dataset $b$ drawn from a backdoored distribution $B$.
-The attacker aims to minimize, given some loss function $L$ (for example Cross-Entropy \cite{bridle1990probabilistic} for image classification):
+\paragraph{Attack Objectives.} The attacker's objective is to maximize the Attack Success Rate (ASR), as in the proportion of backdoored inputs that trigger attacker-controlled behavior, while maintaining accuracy on the model's main task, which we will refer to as benign accuracy or accuracy.
+Backdoor attacks can be modeled as a multi-objective optimization problem, where the attacker seeks to optimize the model's behavior across both benign and backdoored inputs.
+For a dataset $d$ of input-label pairs drawn from a benign distribution $D$, a backdoor dataset $b$ drawn from a backdoored distribution $B$, and a loss function $L$ (for example, Cross-Entropy \cite{bridle1990probabilistic} for image classification), the attacker aims to minimize:

-\textbf{Attack Objectives:} The attacker's objective is to maximize the Attack Success Rate (ASR), as in the proportion of backdoored inputs that behave maliciously, while maintaining accuracy on the model's main task, which we will refer to as clean accuracy or accuracy.